-Paradoxical as it may seem - existence does not lead to truth, even if truth indicates existence; such relation is non-mutual.
-Everything thinkable is either existent in the Physical/Scientific World (where things exist for real, independent of experience), or exist as mental constructs (thought, feeling), abstract concepts (logic, law; things are either represented by things and beings the Physical World; a representation that affects reality itself such as a proven scientific theory).
+Paradoxical as it may seem, existence does not necessarily lead to truth, even if truth indicates existence.
+Everything that can be thought of exists either in the Physical/Scientific World (where things exist independently of experience), or as mental constructs (thoughts, feelings), abstract concepts (logic, law), or representations of things and beings in the Physical World (a representation that affects reality itself, such as a proven scientific theory).

-The chair I’m sitting on and, for this case, orcs - both of them exist, but not in the same way.
-While the chair I’m sitting on is real (otherwise I would’ve fallen on the floor), a mythical being exists as a character of a one or more tales, i.e, it is an illusion that exists as such, but can only exist through being represented by something else which exists in the Physical World, i.e, a text on a book we call a “tale”.
+The chair I am sitting on and, for this case, orcs, both exist, but not in the same way.
+While the chair I am sitting on is real (otherwise I would have fallen on the floor), a mythical being exists as a character in one or more tales, i.e., it is an illusion that exists as such, but can only exist through being represented by something else which exists in the Physical World, i.e., a text on a book we call a “tale”.

 Allow me to represent this logic in a diagram: